 Most members of the Scheme are provided with three Standard Death and Total and Permanent Disablement (TPD) units of cover as a default costing \$2.25 per week and can reduce or cancel this at any time.
-Police Officers and operations employees of the SA Ambulance Service, who commenced employment after 1 July 2008 or former standard contributory member of the SA Ambulance Service Superannuation Scheme who elected to transfer to the Triple S Scheme, are required to have at least 6 units of Standard Insurance cover and are only able to reduce below this level or cancel on reaching age 65.
+Police Officers and operations employees of the SA Ambulance Service, who commenced employment after 1 July 2008 or former standard contributory members of the SA Ambulance Service Superannuation Scheme who elected to transfer to the Triple S Scheme, are required to have at least 6 units of Standard Insurance cover and are only able to reduce below this level or cancel on reaching age 65.
 The value of a unit of Standard Insurance for members up to age 34 years is \$75 000.
 The value of a unit declines from age 35.
 Additional units can be purchased (subject to medical evidence) to provide permanent employees with cover up to \$1.5 million and casual employees up to \$750 000.
 Members can switch their cover to Fixed Benefit Insurance and purchase additional units (subject to medical evidence).
-Each Fixed Benefit Insurance unit has a value of \$10 000 (for any age before 70), the premium increases from age 35.
-Fixed Insurance closed to new applications in November 2014.
+Each Fixed Benefit Insurance unit has a value of \$10 000, with premium increases from age 35 to age 70 when cover ceases.
+The previously offered Fixed Insurance closed to new applications in November 2014.